schubergphilis/terraform-aws-mcaf-security-group/UPGRADING.md

 This document captures required refactoring on your part when upgrading to a module version that contains breaking changes.

+## Upgrading to v2.0.0

+### Key Changes

+- Drop support for `var.name`.
+Changing a security group’s `name` in Terraform forces its replacement, which can cause deployment failures due to dependencies with other AWS resources.
+Since AWS does not allow deleting a security group that is still associated with another resource.
+Using `name_prefix` avoids unnecessary recreation, and `create_before_destroy` ensures smooth updates without disruption.

+#### Variables

+The following variables have been removed:

+- `name`

 ## Upgrading to v1.0.0

 ### Key Changes